 Technology: Students take a one semester computer course in both 6th and 7th grades.
 Students gain an understanding of PC and web-based applications and focus on developing keyboarding, research and application skills.

 AVID: for 7th and 8th grade students who wish to become a more successful student.

-Band: Beginning and symphonic instrumental music, two+ concerts per year
+Symphonic Band: 7th & 8th grade student symphonic instrumental music, two or more concerts per year

-Career Exploration & Community Service: students will collaborate, envision and plan a McMurray garden.
+Career Exploration & Community Service: students will collaborate, envision and plant a McMurray garden.

 Drama: physical drama, comedy, performances